 What is Progressive Web App (PWA)?

-Progressive Web App (PWA) is a hybrid or a bridge of a regular website and its mobile app.
-Imagine that the website that can be added to the home screen on your phone and acts like an app: you open the website in your browser, then a pop up appears to ask if you want to add the website to home screen on your phone.
-If you agree to do so, the PWA of the website will be added to your home screen and can act like a mobile app.
+Progressive Web App (PWA) is a hybrid or a bridge between a regular website and its mobile app.
+Imagine that the website that can be added to the home screen on your phone and acts as an app: you open the website in your browser, then a pop up appears to ask if you want to add the website to the home screen on your phone.
+If you agree to do so, the PWA of the website will be added to your home screen and can act as a mobile app.
 When you open that PWA, the website appears like an app (it can even hide the browser controls) and you can interact with it the same way you do with native apps.

 Why Progressive Web App (PWA) was born?

-For long, websites have longed for fast performance and easy access from phone home screen and notification tray of native apps.
+Websites have longed for fast performance and easy access from phone home screen and notification tray of native apps.
 53% of users will bounce from a website if it takes more than 3 seconds to load.
 Websites need to remove friction and make it easy for the users to get to what they want.
 PWA is the answer.

-After being added to home screen, PWA uses Accelerated Mobile Pages (AMP) for the first load to provide web components that are faster to load and consume less data.
-After that, Service Worker, a script that the browser runs in the background separate from web page, steps in and takes care of the rest.
+After being added to the home screen, PWA uses Accelerated Mobile Pages (AMP) for the first load to provide web components that are faster to load and consume fewer data.
+After that, Service Worker, a script that the browser runs in the background separate from the web page, steps in and takes care of the rest.
 Service Worker is the backbone of any PWA: it enables reliable and intelligent caching, background content updating, push notifications and offline functionality.
-Users don’t have to update PWA frequently like they do with the native apps.
+Users don’t have to update PWA frequently like they do with native apps.

 Progressive Web App (PWA) vs. Native App